 Parchment Baked Salmon

-Salmon baked in parchment paper is the best way to steam in great taste.
+Cooking salmon in parchment paper is the best way to steam with great taste.

-Salmon baked in parchment paper is the best way to steam in great taste.
+Cooking salmon in parchment paper is the best way to steam with great taste.

 Don't be afraid to bake salmon in parchment.
 It's a great method for keeping your expensive fish from drying out if it's a minute or two too long in the oven.
 The hardest thing to do is to judge when it's done, due to the variations in size of filets.
 Mine were a little more than 1 inch thick in the largest part, and alas, 20 minutes was a tad too long.
 They were still edible, and we enjoyed the combination of flavors.
 Thanks for the idea!Read More